 North Elk Creek has a new trail called Rusty Buckle that cuts over a peak from NEC to Borderline, OPEN NOW!

-Maryland Mountain’s new expert trail is called Powder Keg and it is steep and rocky!
-Top-half opens in August with a complete trail expected in September.
+Maryland Mountain’s new expert trail is called Ore Chute and it is steep and rocky!
+Bring your best game to this double-black expert trail!

 Virginia Canyon Mountain Park trail system has it’s main “spine” trail open now as a hiking-only trail until the bike trails are built.
 The first bike-only descending trail is funded and we are moving towards a fall build.